workingDog/scalakml/README.md

 see also WriteExample2 for a variation of WriteExample1.

+## Issues:
+  One current major issue is scala does not preserve CDATA, such that angle brackets are corrupted to &lt; and &gt;
+  Google Earth does not like that.

 ## Status

 This scalakml library needs some more work, in particular testing and more documentation.